 For your inbound marketing efforts to succeed, you must comprehend the buyer’s journey and the full benefits of blogging.
-Following are the key best practices that will make your inbound voyage a success.
+Following are the key best practices that will make your inbound voyage successful.

 Two-Pronged Emotional Reactions

-After you have created and socially published your blog posts, Jennifer Feinberg, President, and Co-founder of SP Home Run, explains that the result you are expecting from your audience is a two-pronged emotional reaction.
+After creating and socially publishing your blog posts, Jennifer Feinberg, President and Co-founder of SP Home Run, explains that the result you expect from your audience is a two-pronged emotional reaction.

-For example, the first reaction would be enthusiastic “this is helpful!”, and the second reaction would be “what else do they have available to read, watch, or listen too?”
+For example, the first reaction would be enthusiastic, “This is helpful!” and the second reaction would be, “What else do they have available to read, watch, or listen to?”

 When sparking these reactions from your buyer personas, it tempts a stranger that has never heard of your data center before to notice your calls-to-action or your banners for other content offers or premium content, which goes into much further detail about the topic they just read about.

-Premium content could encompass anything from an eBook, white paper, special report, a guide, etc. They will download that premium content, allowing you to receive their information, and potentially convert them into a lead.
+Premium content could encompass anything from an eBook, white paper, special report, guide, etc. They will download that premium content, allowing you to receive their information and potentially convert them into leads.

 How to Obtain Full Value from Blogging

 Conversion paths are the processes that help convert website visitors into leads.
-They are comprised of content offers, calls-to-action, landing pages, and thank you pages.
-Blogging without the proper conversion paths set up will not generate leads the leads your data center is expecting.
+They comprise content offers, calls-to-action, landing pages, and thank-you pages.
+Blogging without the proper conversion paths will not generate the leads your data center expects.

-Jennifer says, “blogging without calls-to-action, landing pages, or conversion paths is like going out on a blind date, falling in love and then forgetting to exchange phone numbers.
-It’s like you hit a dead end, your reader has nowhere to go, and it is just a waste of time.”
+Jennifer says, “Blogging without calls-to-action, landing pages, or conversion paths is like going out on a blind date, falling in love, and then forgetting to exchange phone numbers.
+It’s like you hit a dead end, your reader has nowhere to go, and it wastes time.”

 Without the proper conversion paths put in place, you leave the table empty-handed.

-Joshua Feinberg, Vice President and Co-founder of SP Home Run, tells us that the biggest mistake marketers make, “is assuming that people will land on your website and they are ready to buy on the spot, this is just not the case unless you are selling a commodity.
-In most cases, there is a sales cycle that can take anywhere from weeks to months, and in some cases years.”
+Joshua Feinberg, Vice President, and Co-founder of SP Home Run, tells us that the biggest mistake marketers make “is assuming that people will land on your website and they are ready to buy on the spot.
+This is just not the case unless you are selling a commodity.
+In most cases, a sales cycle can take anywhere from weeks to months, and in some cases years.”

 Rise of Thought Leadership

-Jennifer says, “we’re seeing an emergence of product managers and product marketers becoming thought leaders.”
-With the rise of thought leaders, this means that every year more businesses are adopting the inbound lead generation practices.
+Jennifer says, “We’re seeing an emergence of product managers and product marketers becoming thought leaders.”
+With the rise of thought leaders, this means that every year more businesses are adopting inbound lead generation practices.

 They are using blog posts and other content that is educational to attract more strangers.
 If other competing data centers are using this strategy, your data center will no longer be the number one choice in the future.

-Lead generation consists of the three stages of the buyer’s journey which includes, awareness, consideration, and decision.
+Lead generation consists of the three stages of the buyer’s journey: awareness, consideration, and decision.

 In the awareness stage, marketers use blogging and keywords to attract strangers.
-In the consideration stage, marketers will use content offers which include downloadable premium content, which will give the potential lead more detailed information.
+In the consideration stage, marketers will use content offers that include downloadable premium content, giving the potential lead more detailed information.